On this page

 return parser(raw_string.strip())

-🔵 Deep Dive: The dispatch table is a dict of references to functions, not calls to functions. parse_int (no parentheses) stores the function object itself.
-When you write parser(raw_string.strip()), you are calling it.
-This is first-class function behaviour — Python treats functions as values, just like integers or strings.
+The dispatch table stores references to functions, not calls to them — parse_int (no parentheses) stores the function object.
+When you write parser(raw_string.strip()), you’re calling it.
+This is first-class function behavior: Python treats functions as values, just like integers or strings.
+The .upper() call makes the lookup case-insensitive, so "int" and "INT" both work.

 def parse_int_naive(raw):